 Type casting for reserved commands is scheduled to be implemented, and is currently being worked on.

-Parameters command (str) - A string, representing the command the function should activate when receiving it raw_send(content: bytes)
+- command (str) A string, representing the command the function should activate when receiving it - threaded (bool, optional) A boolean, representing if the function should be run in a thread in order to not block the update() loop.